MDSplus/Documentation/docs/reference/mdstcl.md

 * Since both the `clean` and `compress` command create new datafiles, it is recommended that they only be used when there is unlikely to be any other write activity on the tree.
 * **Note**: The shot number may be expressed as a TDI expression.
 For example, `clean cmod/shot="CURRENT_SHOT(""cmod"")-1"`

-> note from Mark W: Question for the developers . . .
-Has this scenario been tested?
-What happens if a tree is being compressed at the same time another user begins a write operation (or vice versa).
-Is there a chance that the tree will become corrupted or lose data?

 ### `create pulse SHOT_NUMBER [/include=(SUBTREE1,SUBTREE2,...)] [/exclude=(SUBTREE1,SUBTREE2,...)] [/conditional] [/nomain]`
 Copies the currently open tree (usually the model, shot -1) into a pulse file.